 I’ve always been in love with movies.
 As a kid I wanted with every fiber of my being to be Gene Kelly.
 To sing like him.
 To dance like him.
 But most of all, to kiss girls like him.
 Especially like he did Debbie Reynolds in Singin’ in the Rain.

-My own leap to fame came when I wrote and starred in a five minute sketch for my elementary school’s Sixth Grade Talent Show.
+My own leap to fame came when I wrote and starred in my first short play for our elementary school’s Sixth Grade Talent Show.
 I’m sure you’ve heard of it.
 It was huge.
 After that, I knew I’d have to choose my projects carefully in order to maintain my A-list status.
 I needed an appropriate leading lady.
 One I could kiss a lot.